3astbeast/RedTail-Auto-VWAP/README.md

 ---

+## VWAP Fib Bands

+An optional built-in feature that wraps the Session VWAP in standard deviation bands and Fibonacci sub-bands — similar to the standalone RedTail VWAP Fib Bands indicator, but integrated directly into Auto-VWAP so you don't need a separate indicator on your chart.

+**Standard Deviation Bands**
+- Two configurable σ band pairs around the Session VWAP
+- Band 1 (default: ±1.0σ, solid) — inner mean-reversion zone
+- Band 2 (default: ±2.0σ, dashed) — extension zone
+- Independent color and line style for each band pair

+**Fibonacci Sub-Bands**
+- Configurable comma-separated ratios interpolated between VWAP and the ±Band 2 extremes
+- Default levels: 0.236, 0.382, 0.5, 0.618, 0.786
+- Independent color and line style

+**Fill & Labels**
+- Optional graduated fill zones between the band pairs (inner = full opacity, outer = 50%)
+- Configurable fill opacity (default: 12%)
+- Optional right-edge labels with σ notation for bands and decimal notation for fibs
+- Configurable label font size

+---

 ## Installation

-1. Download the .cs file from the indicator's repository
+1. Download the `.cs` file from this repository
-2. Copy the .cs to documents\Ninja Trader 8\bin\custom\indicators
-3. Open Ninja Trader (if not already open)
-4. In control center, go to New --> Ninja Script Editor
-5. Expand the Indicator Tree, find your new indicator, double click to open it
-6. At the top of the Editor window, click the "Compile" button
-7. That's it!
+2. Open NinjaTrader 8
+3. Go to **Tools → Import → NinjaScript Add-On**
+4. Select the downloaded file and click **OK**
+5. The indicator will appear in your **Indicators** list — add it to any chart

 > **Note:** All session times are EST/ET timezone-aware.
-The indicator auto-detects the Eastern timezone and converts bar times accordingly.
+The indicator auto-detects the Eastern timezone and converts bar times accordingly, with cross-platform support for both Windows and Linux/Mac timezone IDs.

 ---